 The range of ability of the learners has also influenced the design and revision of the assessment procedures.
 As a result of the ten year basic education policy, the ability range of the learners in Junior Secondary schools is much greater than previously.
-The revised assessment procedures are designed to ensure that all learners, regardless of their ability, have the opportunity of demonstrating what they know, understand and can do.
+The revised assessment procedures are designed to ensure that all learners, regardless of their ability, have the opportunity of demonstrating what they know, understand and can do

-Another important aspect of the procedures is the alignment of the assessment with the specific requirements of the teaching programme.
+Another important aspect of assessment meant to be fostered through this revision is the alignment of assessment with the specific requirements of the teaching programme.
 This has been addressed through the restructuring of the scheme of assessment for individual subjects, whilst ensuring the reliability of the outcomes.
 The revised procedures use a standardised format across all subjects, whilst meeting the specific requirements of each subject.